f4exb/sdrangel/sdrgui/audio.md

 <h3>1.15 Record audio</h3>

 Use this button to toggle audio recording.
 Start or stop recording becomes effective only when the dialog is closed with the "OK" button.

+Format is always 16 bit little-endian and can be mono (1 channel) or stereo (2 channels) depending on the selected channel mode (1.7)

 <h3>1.16 Select recording output file</h3>